ivucica/theoutcast/theoutcast/readme.txt

 * Sprite animations are not in sync
 * Logging out of the game and then attempting to log in fails
 * There is a "grid" between sprites.
 It'll be fixed.
 Soon.
 Trust me!
+* Creatures appear to be walking OVER 2x2 items
+* Blendframes sprites are drawn in wrong order

 * THIS THING SOMETIMES CRASHES.
 (Yes, I know, and you should know because this is an alpha version.)
 Still, send me the cause if you can figure it out.